Piles (Hemorrhoids) - MIPH Treatment & Surgical Procedure

 What are Piles?

-Haemorrhoids are swellings that develop from the lining of the anus and lower rectum (back passage).
+Haemorrhoids are swellings that develop from the lining of the anus and lower rectum (Anal canal).
 There is a network of small veins (blood vessels) within the inside lining of the anus and lower rectum.
 These veins sometimes become wider and fill up with more blood than usual.
 The veins and the overlying tissue may then form into one or more small swellings called haemorrhoids.
 Sometimes they may be felt outside anus.
 This stage is called prolapsed hemorrhoids.
 Hemorrhoids are classified as internal and external haemorrhoids.
 A person suffering from piles or hemorrhoids will present with bleeding while passing hard stools, this bleeding is depending on the grade of hemorrhoids .

 How common is incidence of piles?